 Two things about this book caught my attention.
-Firstly, the blurb which indicated that the main characters comprise three thieves (I have such a weakness for stories with thieves).
+Firstly, the blurb which indicated that the main characters were three thieves (I have such a weakness for stories with thieves).
 And then, my co-blogger’s review which raved about the dark worldbuilding.
-And I’ll admit that the gorgeous cover was a huge draw as well.
+Alright!
+I’ll admit that the gorgeous cover also played some part in this.

 It has been quite a while since I’ve read fantasy which employed such dark elements reminiscent of horror stories.
 I’ll just give you these three terms – Tallowmen, Raveller and Crawling Ones.
-You might form an idea what these might be, but I can tell you for a fact that they are much worse than what they sound like.
-A world where divine powers and alchemical advancement co-exist on an uneasy balance, the history behind the creations and eldritch horrors is dark, twisted and perversely captivating.
+You might form an idea what these might be, but I can tell you for a fact that they are much worse than what they sounded like.
+A world where divine powers and alchemical advancement co-existed on an uneasy balance, the history behind the creations and eldritch horrors was dark, twisted and perversely captivating.
 My advice to readers is to avoid reading this book while you’re eating.

-The main characters themselves are also… uncommon.
-Rat is a ghoul, a carrion-eating race and the original inhabitants of the city.
+The main characters themselves were also… uncommon.
+Rat was a ghoul, a carrion-eating race and the original inhabitants of the city.
 The deep layers of history, bloodier and darker than one can possibly imagine, pushed these transformed people and their dwelling into the depths of the city.
 Spar is a Stone Man, cursed by an incurable plague, which slowly calcifies all living tissue until it kills.
-Cari has a mysterious past – a legacy – which may spell the doom of the city.
+Cari had a mysterious past – a legacy – which may spell the doom of the city.

 There’s a sick energy in the air, the sour adrenaline running through the streets.
 The city’s sleep has been disturbed; like some giant animal with stone sinews and nerves made of living people, Guerdon paces back and forth, testing the limits of its cage.